lightonai/fast-plaid/README.md

     - Can be a list of device strings (e.g., ["cuda:0", "cuda:1"]).
     - If multiple GPUs are specified and available, multiprocessing is automatically set up for parallel execution.
       Remember to include your code within an `if __name__ == "__main__":` block for proper multiprocessing behavior.

+preload_index: bool = True (optional)
+    If `True`, the index will be loaded into memory upon initialization.
+This can speed up the first search operation by "warming up" the index.
+If `False`, the index will be loaded when doing the search and unloaded afterward.
 ```

 ### Creating an Index